Zulko/moviepy/_sources/user_guide/loading.rst.txt

 A :py:class:`~moviepy.video.VideoClip.TextClip` is a clip that will turn a text string into an image clip.

-:py:class:`~moviepy.video.VideoClip.TextClip` accept many parameters, letting you configure the apparence of the text, such as font and font size, color, interlining, text alignement, etc.
+:py:class:`~moviepy.video.VideoClip.TextClip` accept many parameters, letting you configure the appearance of the text, such as font and font size, color, interlining, text alignment, etc.

 The font you want to use must be an `OpenType font <https://fr.wikipedia.org/wiki/OpenType>`_, and you will set it by passing the path to the font file.